- Identified Casualties:

 The COLOGNE MEMORIAL takes the form of panels set inside the north shelter building at the entrance to the Commonwealth plots in Cologne Southern Cemetery.

+The memorial was designed by Sir Robert Lorimer.
 It commemorates 25 servicemen of the United Kingdom who died in Germany and who have no known grave.
 Of these, 19 are known to have died as prisoners and their places of burial are not recorded.
 The other six died after the Armistice by drowning and their bodies were not recovered.

 COLOGNE SOUTHERN CEMETERY was used during the war for the burial of more than 1,000 Allied prisoners, as well as German servicemen.
 After the Armistice it was used by the occupying garrison.